pvdz/preval/tests/cases/string_escapes/packer_halp3.md

 - (todo) type trackeed tricks can possibly support static $Number_parseInt
-- (todo) support array reads statement type VarStatement
+- (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
 - (todo) objects in isFree check